LunarVim/LunarVim/docs/plugins/README.md

 Settings for core plugins are accessible through `lvim.builtin`.
 You can press `TAB` to get autocomplete suggestions to explore these settings.

-If a plugin is lazy-loaded and you disable it, you need to let Packer know about it by running `:PackerCompile`.
+If a plugin is lazy-loaded and you disable it, you need to let Packer know about it by running `:PackerSync`.

 Example settings
 ``` lua